azadehsaneiaws/AFLChartSolution/README.md

 ## ** Technologies Used **
 Nothing Fancy AS this is Just a POC Implemented in 46 minutes on  a sunny sunday morning :))

-## .NET Core: The framework used for developing the application.
+.NET : 8.0 (LTS).
-## xUnit: The testing framework used for unit tests.
+xUnit: The testing framework used for unit tests.
-## C#: The primary programming language used for development.
+C#: The primary programming language used for development.
-## Git: Version control system for managing the project's source code.
+Git: Version control system for managing the project's source code.

 ## Domain-Driven Design (DDD)